nonso01/6th-frontendmentor-soln/README.md

 - so as to create more spaghetti 🍝 code 👍, nice for the brain.

-- not only that used sasScript so as to have some fun writing css.
+- not only that, i used sasScript so as to have some fun writing css.

 - created some utility classes and adopted the ways of some css library (trying to create one too).